ccxt/ccxt/wiki/Manual.md

 ```
 <!-- tabs:end -->

-CCXT's current exception inheritance hierarchy lives in this file: https://github.com/ccxt/ccxt/blob/master/ts/src/base/errorHierarchy.ts , and visually can be outlined like shown below:
+The exception inheritance hierarchy lives in this file: https://github.com/ccxt/ccxt/blob/master/ts/src/base/errorHierarchy.ts , and visually can be outlined like shown below:

 ```text
 + BaseError